Wet Brining—The Juicy Secret Meat Marinades Wish They Had

 - Remove the pot from the heat and add the ice water to cool the brine to room temperature.
 Ensure the brine is completely cool before proceeding.

 - Place the turkey in a large brining bag or food-safe container.
-Pour the cooled brine over the turkey, making sure it is fully submerged in the brine.
+Pour the cooled brine over the turkey, making sure it is fully submerged.

-- Refrigerate the turkey in the brine for 12–24 hours.
+- Refrigerate the turkey in the brine for 12 to 24 hours.

 - After brining, wearing gloves to protect your skin from the salt water, remove the turkey from the brine, rinse it thoroughly under cold water, and pat it dry with paper towels.

-- Allow the turkey to rest uncovered in the refrigerator for several hours or overnight to dry the skin, which promotes crispiness when roasting.
+- Allow the turkey to rest, uncovered, in the refrigerator for several hours or overnight to dry the skin, which promotes crispiness during roasting.

 2. Citrus-Herb Brine